Authentication

 • The gateway uses group and role for policy enforcement via OPA (Open Policy Agent).

-• Ranger supports permission checks based on user, group, and role.
+• Ranger supports permission checks based on name, group, and role.

 The group field can be a list, such as the scp (scope) claim in OIDC tokens.